sfomuseum/ios-label-whisperer/README.md

 This project was accidentally named `LableWhisperer` in XCode.
 There are a bunch of things to figure out.

+## What does it do?

+Currently the application:

+* Loads all the "definition" files in [data.bundle](data.bundle) at launch.
+* Display a `Choose` button which displays a "table view" for selecting a specific institution and it's rules for extracting accession numbers from text.
+* Display a `Scan` button which launches a `VNRecognizedTextObservation` process.
+* Call the `ExtractFromText` method (from the [swift-accession-numbers](https://github.com/sfomuseum/accession-numbers) package with the text results of the `VNRecognizedTextObservation` process.
+* Display a "table view" with the resulting matches.

 ## How does it work

 * At start up the application loads one or more accession number "definition" files.
 These are the JSON files in the `data` directory of the [accession-numbers](https://github.com/sfomuseum/accession-numbers) repository.
-At the moment there is exactly one definition file ([sfomuseum.json](https://github.com/sfomuseum/accession-numbers/blob/main/data/sfomuseum.json)) and it is hardcoded.
+These are used to populate a "table view" to choose a specific institution whose accession numbers are being scanned.
+This view is presented when a user presses the "Choose" button.

+* There is a second button, labeled "Scanned" that invoke iOS's text recognition workflow for scanning a wall label, or other text containing accession numbers.

-* Given a `VNRecognizedTextObservation` instance the application builds a text string which is then passed to the `ExtractFromText` method (defined in the [swift-accession-numbers](https://github.com/sfomuseum/swift-accession-numbers) package).
+* Once scanned the application uses the resultant `VNRecognizedTextObservation` instance to build a text string which is then passed to the `ExtractFromText` method (defined in the [swift-accession-numbers](https://github.com/sfomuseum/swift-accession-numbers) package).
 For example:

 ```
     func addRecognizedText(recognizedText: [VNRecognizedTextObservation]) {